elisabethschiele/NeuralNetFromScratch/README.md

 # NeuralNetFromScratch
-Trying to implement a neural network without and ML libraries
+Trying to implement a neural network without any ML libraries